dsohk/rancher-devsecops-workshop/docs/part-1.md

 Password: J4diXo8ZKddi5mFGEgx1Z3XveoOuPw
 ```
 Open Harbor URL in a browser and log into Harbor using credentials provided as in sample output

-In this step, we have been able to
-1) Provision K3s cluster.
-2) Deploying Harbor (using Helm Chart v1.7.2 & App v2.3.2) on K3s.
-3) Configure Harbor CA cert locally
-4) Downloading Docker Images for Maven, Java Libaries for Maven and Sles15sp3-openjdk and importing them into Harbor.

 #### Import Harbor cluster in Rancher.